“What!” Ify exclaimed in shock.

 Ify was stunned speechless.
 She couldn’t believe the tide had turned against her.
 Here she was, trying to get her people to chase this intruder out of their lives.
 And the intruder had effectively turned them against her.
 No wonder sea goddesses were fond of pythons.
 They slithered their way into someone’s life and swallowed that person whole.

 But she had had enough of the queen’s manipulations.
-She would see it through whether it costs her everything or not.
+She would see it through whether it cost her everything or not.
 At this point, she was fighting for her life.

 “It’s a lie!
 You are lying.
 You did those things not me.”
 Then she faced her parents.
 “Please don’t listen to her.
 She may look like me but she isn’t me.”